Different Types of Air Conditioners: Choosing the Best AC for Your Home

 2. Ductless Mini-Split

-If you want better efficiency, or you want to do away with a lot of ducting, or you simply just want a portion of your home to be cooled, then opting for a ductless mini-split air conditioners is a great choice.
+If you want better efficiency, or you want to do away with a lot of ducting, or you simply just want a portion of your home to be cooled, then opting for ductless mini-split air conditioners is a great choice.
+Ductless systems are a great choice for contemporary homes.

 Such type of an air conditioner is a combination of an outdoor unit comprising of a compressor & a condenser that comes along with one or more indoor units.
 These indoor units are mounted on a wall and equipped with air blowers.
 The indoor & outdoor units are connected through tubing and refrigerant circulates through them in variation depending on the type of usage.